bardisafa/PreSel/README.md

 ```

-## Running on Vision-FLAN Dataset
+### Running on Vision-FLAN Dataset

-For Vision-FLAN dataset, the process is similar but with some differences:
+For Vision-FLAN dataset, follow these steps:

-### 1. Task Importance Estimation

-Run the following to get task importance values:

 ---